Scott-Hickmann/EE374/content/protocol.md

 ## Hello

-When you connect to another client, you must both send a { "type": "hello" } message.
-The message must also contain a `version` key, which is always set to `0.9.0`.
-If the version you receive differs from `0.9.x` you must disconnect.
+When you connect to another client, you must both send a { "type": "hello" } message followed by a { "type": "getpeers" } message.
+The message must also contain a `version` key.
+If the version you receive differs from `0.9.x` (x being any number) you must disconnect.
 The message can also contain an `agent` key, with a string description of the node software name and version the node is running.

 You must exchange a hello message both ways before you exchange any